-Prerequisite: Biology and Chemistry; A course from the Health Science Career Cluster is recommended
+Course Number: 2309 PEIMS #13020700 Credit: 1, Full Year Prerequisite(s): Biology and Chemistry Recommended Prerequisite(s): A course from the Health Science Career Cluster

 Medical Microbiology is a course in which students conduct laboratory investigations to study the relationships of microorganisms to wellness and disease.
 Students will develop knowledge and skills related to disease prevention by learning the chain of infection, asepsis, and standard precautions.
 Pathogenic and nonpathogenic organisms will be identified to assist in the understanding of specific diseases, causative agents, and treatment options.
-Note:

-This course will count for an advanced science credit and counts for Career and Technical Education credit.
+Note: This course will count for an advanced science credit and counts for Career and Technical Education credit.
 This course is recommended for students with a Health Care Therapeutics endorsement.